This blog may contain affiliate links. Read our disclosure policy for more info.

 Morning/Afternoon – Full-day introduction to Bangkok tour

-This full-day tour is all about seeing Bangkok your way.
+This full-day private tour is all about seeing Bangkok your way.
 It’s a fully customizable, private experience that uses public transport and walking to get you from place to place.

 While you can technically start the tour anytime, we recommend booking for no later than 8 am to leave time to relax before tonight’s dinner cruise.
 It’s a full 8 hours, so the tour should wrap up around 5 pm.
 The guide will meet you at your hotel as long as you’re staying near a public transit stop, so grab some breakfast before you meet up!